Clemapfel/jluna/docs/manual.md

 `unsafe` once again makes it below its target 5% goal, much more comfortably this time.

 The next-most performant option is `Module::assign`.
 Like `Module::get`, it introduces an overhead of ~1.5x, which is the cost of safety and exception forwarding.
-Unlike mutating through a named proxy, `Module::assign` does not have to create a proxy at all, explaining the large gap between its runtime and that of `Proxy::operator=`.
+The large gap between it, and `Proxy::operator=` is evident.

 Why are named proxies so expensive?
-During a call of `Proxy::operator=`, the proxy has to:
+During a call to `Proxy::operator=`, the proxy has to:

 + update its pointer
 + add the new value to the GC safeguard